leifos-gmbh/ILIAS/components/ILIAS/EmployeeTalk/PRIVACY.md

 ### Calendar Appointments

-The employee and superior of a talk have the talk as an appointment in their personal calendar, with the following data:
+The employee and superior of a talk have the talk as an appointment in their personal calendar, only accessible by them, with the following data:

 - **Superior** and **Employee** of the talk, by first and last name.
   If the account's profile is published via the **User** component,